a-kov/ICO-tracking-cycle-for-Radar/README.md

 Per each stage we will lay out the work process by Cyber.Fund team into the following categories: a source of updates (where the team gets to know that a triggering event happened) and required actions (what actions Cyber.Fund team should undertake to maintain the tracking process).

 **Stage 1.
 PoC code or WP is released**

+Source of information

+* Ad hoc updates from web (blogs, Twitter, etc.)
+* Ad hoc external advice, e.g. from Satoshi.Fund team
+* Project’s request on cyber•Fund or cybernator

+Required actions
+* Groups 1 and 2: Subscribe to the project’s RSS to track ICO related announcements; add RSS to chaingear.
+* Group 1: Add to chaingear under the section “Anticipated”
+* Group 2: Add to chaingear under the section “Purgatory” (not yet available)

+**Stage 2.
+ICO date announced**

+Source of information

+* Project’s updates received via RSS subscription

+Required actions

+Group 1:
+* Update chaingear removing the project under the section “Upcoming ICOs”
+* Tweet
+* Prepare a short/detailed report for Cyber.blog
+* Distribute the report ASAP via all communication channels
+* Follow-up comments to the publication on Cyber.Blog

+Group 2:

+Re-evaluate and choose one of the three options:

+ * Leave in Group 2 (Purgatory)
+ * Remove to Group 1 and follow the actions applicable to Group 1
+ * Add a scam alert to chaingear (not yet available) and tweet